MicrosoftDocs/Hololens/hololens/hololens-network.md

 - EAP-TLS Schema: [[MS-GPWL]: Microsoft EAP TLS Schema | Microsoft Docs](/openspecs/windows_protocols/ms-gpwl/9590925c-cba2-4ac5-b9a1-1e5292bb72cb)

 Check our [Troubleshooting](hololens2-enterprise-troubleshooting.md#) page if you are having trouble connecting to your Wi-Fi.

-## Connecting Wi-Fi for HoloLens 2 roaming between terminals

-To ensure good roaming between Wi-fi terminals when connecting HoloLens 2 devices to a Wi-Fi network, use the following technical specifications.

-HoloLens 2 Wi-fi module:

-*    Chipset: SDM850 with WCN3990 Wi-Fi modules.
-802.11 AC wave 1
-*    Channel bandwidths: 2.4GHz supports 20 MHz, 5 GHz supports 20, 40, and 80 MHz
-*    Spatial Streams: 2x2 MIMO
-*    Supports 802.11r (fast roaming), RSSI to trigger roaming is ~70dBm
-*    Unable to share details on RF sensitivity

-Also consider the HoloLens 2 use case while roaming.
-Azure remote rendering performance, Remote Assist, or general web access will have different throughput requirements that will be directly affected by Wi-Fi signal level.

 ## Configure Network Proxy